alex-kings/brio-project/PROGRESS.md

 Check OBB collision detection using SAT (https://gamedev.stackexchange.com/questions/25397/obb-vs-obb-collision-detection).

 COULD IMPROVE: OBB Normals are re-calculated at each SAT.
 Could instead store them.

+_20/11/2022_ **Cpp backend**
+Finish collision function.
+Collision between two pieces is rather expensive?
+Discussion on the importance to keep OBBS low.
+O(n*m) for collision between two pieces.

+/!\ assumption made in track generation algorithm: Two consecutive pieces can never collide with each other.
+/!\ 2nd assumption: parts of different levels do not collide!